-COMMUNITY PROFILE

-As one of the City's earliest suburbs, Boyle Heights has a long and rich history of accommodating generations of immigrants who in-turn have built successful businesses and resilient neighborhoods.
-Boyle Heights today is a predominantly residential community, supported by vibrant commercial corridors and nearby industrial districts.
+COMMUNITY PROFILE As one of the City's earliest suburbs, Boyle Heights has a long and rich history of accommodating generations of immigrants who in-turn have built successful businesses and resilient neighborhoods.
+Boyle Heights today is a predominantly residential community, supported by vibrant commercial corridors and industrial districts.
 The majority of households include children, which makes schools, recreational facilities, and safe streets an important part of the lives of residents.
-While 23% of residents are homeowners, the majority of residents are renters and are especially affected by changing dynamics in the local housing market.
-The local economy is primarily driven by small businesses in the form of retail and services for local residents, as well as wholesale and distribution tied to the regional economy.
+While 23% of residents are homeowners, the majority of residents are renters and are especially affected by the changing dynamics of the housing market that often result in gentrification and displacement.
+The local economy is primarily driven by small businesses in the form of retail and services for residents, as well as wholesale and distribution tied to the regional economy.
 BOYLE HEIGHTS TODAY IS:

-IS A MAJORITY RENTERS 75% of total occupied units are renter occupied25% of total occupied units are owner occupied CONTAINS OLDER HOUSING STOCK 42% of buildings were built before 1940.
-HAS A VARIETY OF EMPLOYMENT INDUSTRIES 41% Manufacturing, Transportation, Warehousing 25% Health Care and Social Assistance 17% Retail, Food Services 9% Professional, Scientific, Administrative, and Technical Services 9% Education Services Please note: statistics are during time of plan update 2016-2020
+IS A MAJORITY RENTERS

+74% of total occupied units are renter occupied

+26% of total occupied units are owner occupied

+CONTAINS OLDER HOUSING STOCK

+42% of buildings were built before 1940

+71% of all multi-unit housing was built before 1978

+HAS A VARIETY OF EMPLOYMENT INDUSTRIES

+34% Manufacturing, Transportation, Warehousing

+28% Health Care and Social Assistance

+16% Retail.
+Food Services

+3% Professional, Scientific, Administrative, and Technical Services

+8% Education Services

+4% Management and Administration

+8% Other Industries

+Please note: statistics are during time of plan update

 HISTORIC DEVELOPMENT PATTERNS

-early development 1870s-1900s
+EARLY DEVELOPMENT 1870s-1900s

-View looking west on 1st Street at Boyle Avenue (ca. 1895), California State Library Image Archive

-- First bridges and cable railway lines built across the LA River.

-- Early land subdivisions establish Boyle Heights as a residential suburb.

-- Development of early commercial districts along First Street, Brooklyn Ave, and Stephenson Avenue (Whittier Boulevard).

-- Los Angeles grows to become a major U.S. city.
-Since Boyle Heights did not have racially restrictive covenants, it becomes an important community for African-Americans and for immigrants arriving in the City, particularly from Mexico, Japan, and Jewish people

-Boyle Heights "Temporary Home",

-Jewish Museum of the American West

-POPULATION BOOM

-1920s
+POPULATION CHANGES 1920s - 1940s

-- Streetcars are the primary form of urban transportation

-from the East Coast.

-industrial expansion 1920s-1940s
+INDUSTRIAL EXPANSION 1920s-1940s

-6th Street Bridge, Los Angeles Public Library - Major industrial expansion modernizes rail facilities, as well as factory and warehouse districts along the River and south of Olympic Blvd.
-Wyvernwood is constructed as workforce housing to support this expansion. - Channelization of the LA River \For more information on key moments that have shaped the cultural landscape and built environment in Boyle Heights throughout the decades, please see the forthcoming Staff Report.
+View looking west on 1st Street at Boyle Avenue (ca. 1895), California State Library Image Archive Boyle Heights "Temporary Home", Jewish Museum of the American West 6th Street Bridge, Los Angeles Public Library - First bridges and cable railway lines built across the LA River - Early land subdivisions establish Boyle Heights as a residential suburb - Development of early commercial districts along First Street, Brooklyn Avenue (now Cesar E. Chavez), and Stephenson Avenue (now Whittier Boulevard) - Due to the absence of racially restrictive covenants, Boyle Heights becomes an important community for African Americans and for immigrants arriving to the City - In 1939 fed-sponsored Home Owner's Loan Corp (HOLC) redlined the neighborhood, creating an enduring legacy of disinvestment - Los Angeles was the center of "Mexican Repatriation," where mass deportations of anywhere from 400,000 to 2,000,000 Mexicans and Mexican-Americans took place between 1929 and 1936 - During World War 2, the forced removal and incarceration of more than 100,000 ethnic Japanese, most of which were U.S. citizens, devastated communities in Los Angeles and throughout the West Coast - Streetcars are the primary form of urban transportation - Major industrial expansion modernizes rail facilities, as well as factory and warehouse districts along the River and south of Olympic Blvd.
+Wyvernwood is constructed as workforce housing to support this expansion - The Army Corp of Engineers channelizes the LA River

 MID CENTURY/POSTWAR 1940s-1960s

+1970s-1980s

+1990s-2010s